flassh/docs/content/web/index.md

 Fully custom domains (photobooth.yourdomain.com) are not currently supported.

+## Manage events

+You can manage events in each of our apps -- from the [Events tab](https://flassh.co/account/events) on the web, from Flassh Booth, and from iOS.
+This section of the docs applies to event management from the web.

+### Create a new event

+Open the [Events tab](https://flassh.co/account/events) in any browser and click the "Create Event" button at the top right.

+Enter your event details, then click the "Create Test Event" at the bottom of the form.
+[Learn more about test events vs. live events]({{< relref "booth/index.md#supported-cameras" >}})

+### Make changes to an existing event

+Open the [Events tab](https://flassh.co/account/events) in any browser and click the event you'd like to edit.
+Specify any details you'd like to change and click the "Save Event" button at the bottom of the form.

+### Delete an event

+Open the [Events tab](https://flassh.co/account/events) in any browser and click the event you'd like to delete.
+At the bottom of the form, click the "Delete" button and continue through the confirmation.

+**Note: it is not possible to restore deleted events.
+All event info and all photos will be permanently deleted.**

 ## Watermarking

 Many events are associated with a one or more companies/brands you may want to promote in your photos.
 From the [Watermark tab](https://flassh.co/account/watermarks) you can upload an unlimited number of watermarks to your account for use in your events.